 Ligaments and tendons (see also Sporting Injuries)

-Much of the research conducted on acupuncture for ligament and tendon injuries is conducted in the US because acupuncture is increasingly being used by US sporting professionals and teams (Sfara, 2013).
+Much of the research conducted on acupuncture for ligament and tendon injuries occurs in the US because acupuncture is increasingly being used by US sporting professionals and teams (Sfara, 2013).

 Our practitioners have experience using acupuncture to support: